YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOEXCNOZTRAP, Neither an exception nor a Ztrap is specified

-Run Time Warning: This indicates that a $CTRAP character arrived but no EXCEPTION or $ZTRAP existed to handle it.
+Run Time Warning: This indicates that a $CTRAP character arrived, but no EXCEPTION or $ZTRAP existed to handle it.

 Action: Determine why these circumstances coincide.
 This error never appears on a device; in this particular case, it is assigned to the image termination status as a warning.